retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 .. figure:: /_static/user_guides/eventstream/05_timedelta_raw_events_only_true.png
     :width: 400

-You can see, that on the second plot there is no high histogram bar and we can observe only natural users behaviour.
+You can see that on the second plot there is no high histogram bar and and the user behaviour we observe looks natural.

-Another use case for :py:meth:`timedelta_hist()<retentioneering.eventstream.eventstream.Eventstream.timedelta_hist>` is visualizing the distribution of the timedeltas between two specific events.
+Another use case for :py:meth:`timedelta_hist()<retentioneering.eventstream.eventstream.Eventstream.timedelta_hist>` is visualizing the distribution of timedeltas between two specific events.
 Assume we want to know how much time it takes for a user to go from product1 to cart.
 Then we set `event_pair=('product1', 'cart')` and pass it to ``timedelta_hist``: